Mark Ramprakash: Outside cricket

 In 2006, Ramprakash and Karen Hardy won the BBC's Strictly Come Dancing, beating Matt Dawson, former England rugby player, and Lilia Kopylova in the final.
-Ramprakash was the second consecutive cricketer to win the show, following former England team mate Darren Gough.
+Ramprakash was the second consecutive cricketer to win the show, following former England teammate Darren Gough.
 In a special edition of Strictly Come Dancing for Sport Relief on 14 March 2008, Ramprakash and partner Kara Tointon were the winners after performing a samba.
 In 2008, he appeared on a special Strictly Come Dancing episode of The Weakest Link, being the fifth voted off.

 Ramprakash was on the books of Watford F.C. as a schoolboy, but gave up the game to concentrate on cricket.
 He was a P.E. teacher at St. Martin's School, Northwood in 2003, teaching football for a brief period as a consideration for a job after cricket.
 He is a supporter of Arsenal Football Club and plays for the Arsenal Ex-Pros and Celebrities side.

 On 9 March 2008 Ramprakash appeared on the CBBC show Hider in the House, setting up dad Ian Smeeton, with Ian's wife Wendy, two children Will and Pippa Smeeton, and their friend Dougy in Cambridge.
 He completed all his challenges.

 Ramprakash is an ambassador for the British Asian Trust.